harbour/core/README.md

-    --with pgsql       - build components dependent on pgsql (hbpgsql, sddpg) --with localzlib   - build local copy of zlib library --with localpcre   - build local copy of pcre library --without x11      - do not build components dependent on x11 (gtxwc) --without curses   - do not build components dependent on curses (gtcrs) --without slang    - do not build components dependent on slang (gtsln)
+    --with pgsql       - build components dependent on pgsql (hbpgsql, sddpg) --with localzlib   - build local copy of zlib library --with localpcre   - build local copy of pcre library --with localpng    - build local copy of png library --with localbz2    - build local copy of bz2 library --without x11      - do not build components dependent on x11 (gtxwc) --without curses   - do not build components dependent on curses (gtcrs) --without slang    - do not build components dependent on slang (gtsln)